C - Pointers and their arithmetic

 Let's come back to this quote:

-So, int is usually 4 bytes, char is usually 1 byte.
+is usually 1 byte.
 And a memory address represents exactly 1 byte.

-A pointer to int is a pointer to the first byte.
+is a pointer to the first byte.

 So, why is all of this important?